 To understand your specific tax implications better, you should seek the opinion of a lawyer or an accountant in West Virginia.
 There are so many nuances related to tax laws, especially capital gains tax, taxes on the sale, federal estate tax, property taxes, etc.

 One thing is for sure, though, you will not be able to avoid paying taxes on the sale.

 Where to Report Sale of Inherited Property

 Should you decide to sell your inheritance, the sale process should be reported as taxable income according to IRS.
 The IRS provides instructions on reporting a sold property and determining the forms you need to use.

-What to Do Before the Sale of an Inherited Property in West Virginia
+What to Do Before the Sale of an Inherited Property West Virginia

-The preparation in making the sale of your inherited property in West Virginia is as important as the sales process.
+The preparation in making the sale of your inherited property is as important as the sales process.
 To guide you, here is a detailed list of what you should do.